 Bamboo House

-The Bamboo House is a design/build project of Earth Shelter, a non-profit design/research organization that Daniel Glenn co-founded in 1986 to research and promote sustainable development in Nicaragua.
-The project team provided design, tools, funding, and volunteer labor to build this bamboo-soil cement housing prototype as an alternative form of housing in a resource-limited and war torn nation.
-The project was built on the land of the theater cooperative Nixtayalero, in a remote rain forest in the mountains outside of the community of Matagalpa.
+The Bamboo House is a design/build project of Earth Shelter, a non-profit design/research organization that Daniel Glenn co-founded with Susan Atkinson in 1986 to research and promote sustainable development in Nicaragua.
+The project team provided design, tools, funding, and volunteer labor to build this bamboo-soil cement housing prototype as an alternative form of housing in a resource-limited and war-torn nation.
+The client for the project the theater cooperative Nixtayalero, based in a remote rainforest in the surrounding mountains.

-The project was a demonstration project as part of a larger effort to promote the use of bamboo as an alternative resource.
+The house was part of a larger effort to promote and demonstrate the use of bamboo as an alternative resource.
 David Farrelly, author of The Book of Bamboo, served as a resident expert in bamboo technology.
-The design derives both from indigenous A-frame structures of the region and an earthquake-resistant housing prototype in bamboo developed by the Columbian architect Oscar Hidalgo.
-The A-frame form steps down the slope of the site.
-This approach created a two-story clerestory opening bringing more light into the house.
-Wall enclosures were developed with a variety of experimental systems.
-The project was completed in 1987 and utilized by Nixtayalero as a house and theater library for the theater company.
+The design derives from both the indigenous A-frame structures of the region and an earthquake-resistant housing prototype, developed by Colombian architect, Oscar Hidalgo.
+The A-frame form steps down the slope of the site, allowing for more light to enter the house.
+The project was completed in 1987 and utilized by the Nixtayalero theater cooperative as a house and theater library.